 Recipe Success Tips

-DON'T wash or soak your mushrooms to clean them.
-They absorb liquids like crazy so washing them can result in a soggy pie later on.
-The best way to clean them is to brush them with damp paper towels.
+- Don't wash or soak your mushrooms to clean them.
+They absorb liquids like crazy, so washing them can result in a soggy pie later.
+Brushing them with damp paper towels is the best way to clean them.

-DO prick holes in your pie crust using the tines of a fork before pre-baking.
-This will let steam escape allowing the crust to bake evenly.
+- Prick holes in your pie crust using the tines of a fork before pre-baking.
+This will let steam escape, allowing the crust to bake evenly.

 Pies are best served freshly baked!
-However, storing leftovers is a must so they do not go to waste.
+However, storing leftovers is necessary so they do not go to waste.

-Always remember to let the pie cool all the way before placing it in an airtight container or wrapping it with foil or plastic wrap.
+STORE - Always let the pie cool before placing it in an airtight container or wrapping it with foil or plastic wrap.
+If you have leftover mushroom pie, store it in the refrigerator for up to 3 days.

 What To Serve With This Recipe